 I built Global Solo because no vendor-neutral comparison hub existed for sub-$500K-revenue solo founders running US LLCs from outside the US.
 Every existing source was either a vendor blog (Doola, Firstbase, Stripe Atlas writing about themselves) or a generic personal-finance hub like NerdWallet that doesn't understand cross-border structure.
 So I built the thing I wished existed when I first set up my own US LLC from outside the US.

 The site has two layers.
 The vendor-neutral comparison hub (Compare, By Country, Knowledge Base) is the main surface — comparing 16+ formation, banking, tax, and compliance services with affiliate disclosure on every page.
-The META Diagnostic ($99) is an optional structural-risk layer for founders who want a pre-purchase risk map before they commit.
+The META Diagnostic (free) is an optional structural-risk layer for founders who want a pre-purchase risk map before they commit.
 Same author.
 Different products.
 Both built from firsthand cross-border experience.

 The stack I actually use